-6. Influencing Travel Behaviour: Unlocking access to and improving connectivity within the City Centre are two of the key challenges to be overcome by the Master Plan.
-However, the context for Campbelltown City Centre is a unique one.
-As an urban metropolitan cluster centre which also services a non-urban population, the focus for travel behaviour change needs to be on the shorter journeys and urban land.
+average travel times when travelling from the City Centre to other major centres change needs to be on the shorter journeys and urban land.
 Additional strategies to manage access for locations which are not serviceable by public or active transport are also needed to unlock land currently constrained by car parking.

-7. More Flexible Zoning: Mixed-use areas are becoming increasingly important to deliver the vibrant live, work, play outcomes of successful innovation precincts.
-Developing a more flexible and adaptive approach to planning regulations to meet the requirements of the jobs of the future will be key to realising an innovation ecosystem.

-8. Lighter, Quicker, Cheaper: The longterm approach means a lighter, quicker, cheaper approach to addressing key challenges may be appropriate in locations without widespread change in the shortterm.
+- 7. More Flexible Zoning: Mixed-use areas are becoming increasingly important to deliver the vibrant live, work, play outcomes of successful innovation precincts.
+Developing a more flexible and adaptive approach to planning regulations to meet the requirements of the jobs of the future will be key to realising an innovation ecosystem. - 8.
+Lighter, Quicker, Cheaper: The long-term approach means a lighter, quicker, cheaper approach to addressing key challenges may be appropriate in locations without widespread change in the short-term.
 Opportunities for temporary uses, connectivity upgrades, improvements to small scale spaces and pop-up activation and amenity can provide significant benefits without the need for major investment.